paulboivin/Japan-Corporate-Governance-Analysis/README.md

 ## Tools and Technologies

-**Python (pandas, matplotlib, seaborn, scipy, sklearn): Used for multi-source data cleaning and integration across 23 structurally inconsistent Ministry of Finance Excel files, exploratory data analysis producing ten charts, and OLS regression modeling establishing the empirical foundation for the GDP scenario forecast.
+**Python (pandas, matplotlib, seaborn, scipy, sklearn)**: Used for multi-source data cleaning and integration across 23 structurally inconsistent Ministry of Finance Excel files, exploratory data analysis producing ten charts, and OLS regression modeling establishing the empirical foundation for the GDP scenario forecast.

-SQL (SQLite via DBeaver): Used to validate Python findings through seven structured queries and demonstrate a database-to-dashboard pipeline via ODBC connection to Power BI.
+**SQL (SQLite via DBeaver)**: Used to validate Python findings through seven structured queries and demonstrate a database-to-dashboard pipeline via ODBC connection to Power BI.

-Power BI: Used to build a two-page interactive dashboard with governance reform milestone reference lines and an Era slicer for pre-reform versus reform era filtering.
+**Power BI**: Used to build a two-page interactive dashboard with governance reform milestone reference lines and an Era slicer for pre-reform versus reform era filtering.

 ---